tom2048/simple-clean-architecture-android-compose-example/README.md

    - empty layout
    - use case interfaces
    - repository interfaces
-   - set of empty unit and snapshot tests checking the previously mentioned elements
+   - set of empty unit and snapshot tests which after implementation will verify the previously mentioned elements

    If necessary, the components above can be determined by one person.
 However, collaborative agreements allow for a broader perspective on the project and capture a greater number of edge cases and possible issues.
 This results in more precise preliminary agreements and the better project awareness among the team members.